 The funds leveraging a global macro strategy are some of the least restricted funds.
 This implies that they can invest in a broader asset range globally.
-The holdings of such funds include currency strategies, long short positions in equities, commodities, fixed income, and derivatives.
-George Soros-the famous billionaire investor has popularized this style of investing and has immortalized his name in global macro history.
+Such funds’ holdings include currency strategies, long-short positions in equities, commodities, fixed income, and derivatives.
+George Soros, the famous billionaire investor, has popularized this investing style and has immortalized his name in global macro history.

-In 1992, he sold the Pound Sterling in a highly profitable trade applying global macro strategy.
+In 1992, he sold the Pound Sterling in a highly profitable trade applying a global macro strategy.
 Soros did this transaction ahead of the European Rate Mechanism debacle.
-After the Asian Monetary Crisis and the devaluation of currencies like the Indonesian Rupiah and the Thai Baht in the late 90s, many traders used global macro strategy to reap benefits out of international economic shifts.
+After the Asian Monetary Crisis and the devaluation of currencies like the Indonesian Rupiah and the Thai Baht in the late 90s, many traders used global macro strategy to reap the benefits of international economic shifts.

 There are various approaches that macro traders use to identify and profit from macro movements.
 However, most of these strategies have a few factors in common.

 Firstly, they invest across sectors and instruments, assessing broader factors like interest rates, currency exchange rates, or trade policies.

 Secondly, these macro strategies do not restrict themselves geographically.
-Global macro investors study global markets around the world and are aware that major macroeconomic or political events can have a ripple effect throughout the international markets.
+Global macro investors study global markets worldwide and are aware that major macroeconomic or political events can have a ripple effect throughout the international markets.